1239840/BlockchainProject/README.md

 The application will process your inputs and display the results accordingly.
 Navigate between different sections of the application using the provided navigation links or buttons.
 Customize the appearance of the application by modifying the CSS files located in the css directory.
-Ensure to keep the structure and naming conventions consistent when making changes to HTML and CSS files to maintain the functionality of the application.
+Ensure keep the structure and naming conventions consistent when making changes to HTML and CSS files to maintain the functionality of the application.

 @Troubleshooting